CodingCor/SDL_Template/README.md

 Build with **CMAKE** with following command:

-> cmake -G Ninka -S . -B build/Debug
+> cmake -G Ninja -S . -B build/Debug

 or for a Release Build: